Transverse minimal foliations on unit tangent bundles and applications: Leafwise Hausdorff leaf space implies quasigeodesic

 \begin{teo} Let $\cF_1$ and $\cF_2$ be transverse minimal foliations of $M = T^1S$ and let $\cG$ denote the foliation obtained by intersection.
 Assume that in some leaf $L \in \wt{\cF_1}$ the leaf space of $\cG_L$ is Hausdorff.
 Then, the foliation $\cG$ is an Anosov foliation. \end{teo}

-We note that this statement can be shown in much more generality: indeed, if two transverse foliations with Gromov hyperbolic leaves in any closed 3-manifold intersect in a foliation which induces one-dimensional foliations in each leaf of the foliations with Hausdorff leaf space, then, it can be shown that the one-dimensional foliation is by quasigeodesics in each leaf.
-Then, assuming minimality of the two-dimensional foliations one can promote that to getting that the one dimensional foliation is an Anosov foliation.
-We refer the reader to the upcoming \cite{FP4} for this more general statement, which has a fairly complex proof.
+This also follows from \cite{FP4} which gives an alternative proof.
 Here we present a proof in our restricted setting, since it is vastly simpler and can show some of the ideas in a more transparent way.

-Recall that an \emph{Anosov foliation} is a one dimensional foliation in $M$ which supports a topological Anosov flow.
-From our point of view, it will be enough to show that the foliation supports an \emph{expansive flow} as an expansive flow which preserves two transverse 2-dimensional foliations must be a topological Anosov flow (see \cite[\S 5]{BFP} for this and other equivalences).
-In fact, due to minimality, it is enough to show that the one-dimensional foliation is \emph{quasigeodesic} which means that for every leaf $L \in \wt{\cF_i}$ the leaves of $\cG_L$ are quasigeodesics in $L$ as it is explained in \cite{BFP}.
-Being quasigeodesic is a promotion of the small visual measure property and assuming Hausdorff leaf space it is reasonable to expect that this promotion will hold in more generality, this will be pursued in detail in \cite{FP4}.
+Recall that an \emph{Anosov foliation} is a one dimensional foliation in $M$ which is homeomorphic to the orbit foliation of a topological Anosov flow.
+As follows from \cite[\S 6]{BFP}, due to minimality, it is enough to show that the one-dimensional foliation is \emph{quasigeodesic}, that is, for every leaf $L \in \wt{\cF_i}$ the leaves of $\cG_L$ are quasigeodesics in $L$.

-Here we are working with $M=T^1S$ so it makes sense to compare our one-dimensional foliation with the one of the geodesic flow in negative curvature, this foliation, when restricted to a leaf $L$ of the weak-stable or weak-unstable foliation has the following properties that we will try to produce to show Theorem \ref{teo.hsdffcase}:
+Here we are working with $M=T^1S$ so it makes sense to compare our one-dimensional foliation with the one of the geodesic flow in negative curvature: this foliation, when restricted to a leaf $L$ of the weak-stable or weak-unstable foliation has the following properties that we will try to produce to show Theorem \ref{teo.hsdffcase}:

 \begin{itemize} \item one of the landing points of every leaf of $\cG_L$ is $\alpha(L)$, \item given any point $\xi \in \partial \HH^2 \setminus \{\alpha(L)\}$ there is a (unique) leaf whose landing points are $\xi$ and $\alpha(L)$. \end{itemize}